score-json/json/TSF/trustable/statements/JLS-13.md

     Erikhu1: 1.0
 ---

-All contributions to the nlohmann/json repository are subject to a defined review process.
+All contributions to the nlohmann/json repository are reviewed according to the project’s documented contribution and review process.